StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The StatisticalRethinking.jl `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-These functions are used in the Pluto notebook `projects` specifically intended for hands-on use while studying the book or taking the course.
+These functions are used in Jupyter and  Pluto notebook `projects` specifically intended for hands-on use while studying the book or taking the course.

+Currently there are 3 of these notebook projects:

+1. Max Lapan's [rethinking-2ed-julia](https://github.com/Shmuma/rethinking-2ed-julia) which uses Turing.jl and Jupyter notebooks.
+The intention is to move this project to StatisticalRethinkingJulia and rename it to SR2TuringJupyter.jl.

+### *Note 1: Renaming of `rethinking-2ed-julia` to SR2TuringJupyter.jl.*

+Currently `SR2TuringJupyter.jl` has not yet been renamed.
+This will be done after working through the projects 2 and 3 below.
+Use above link to access the repository.

+2. The [SR2TuringPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2TuringPluto.jl) project, also Turing.jl based but using Pluto.jl instead of Jupyter.
+It will be completely based on Max Lapan's work above, but only in Pluto.

+3. The [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) project, which uses Stan as implemented in StanSample.jl and StanQuap.jl.
+See [StanJulia](https://github.com/StanJulia).

+There is a fourth option to study the (Turing.jl) models in the Statistical Rethinking book which is in the form of a package and Franklin web pages: [TuringModels.jl](https://github.com/StatisticalRethinkingJulia/TuringModels.jl).

-## *Note: Version 4 is under development and breaking in many respects.*
+### *Note 2: Version 4 is under development and breaking in many respects.*

 Version 4 has a very different setup and is a breaking change from v3 of StatisticalRethinking.jl.
 See below for what has changed.

 For now StatisticalRethinking v3.3.6 is more complete in conjunction with the StatisticalRethinkingStan (v3) and StatisticalRethinkingTuring (v1-3) projects.

+### *Note 3: Large size issue of StatisticalRethinking when `dev`-ed.*

+As listed in issue [#145](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl/issues/145#issue-1064657635) recently it was noticed that some very old Jupyter notebook files are still present which makes an inital download, e.g. when `dev`-ing the package rather long.
+This is not a problem when you just `add` the package.

 ## Why a StatisticalRethinking v4?

-Over time more and better options become available to express the material covered in Statistical Rethinking.
-The most important (in my opinion!) is the use of KeyedArrays (provided by [AxisKeys.jl](https://github.com/JuliaArrays/AxisArrays.jl)) for the representation of mcmc chains.
+Over time more and better options become available to express the material covered in Statistical Rethinking, e.g. the use of KeyedArrays (provided by [AxisKeys.jl](https://github.com/JuliaArrays/AxisArrays.jl)) for the representation of mcmc chains.

 But other examples are the recently developed [ParetoSmooth.jl](https://github.com/TuringLang/ParetoSmooth.jl) used in the PSIS related examples and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on a better Dagitty.jl (vs. StructuralCausalModels.jl).